wp-plugins/custom-login/readme.txt

 == Upgrade Notice ==

-= 0.8.4 =
+= 0.8.8 =
-Complete rewrite in version `0.8`, you will have to re-save your settings!
-Sorry.
+Miscellaneous errors fixed, bugs squashed.

 = 0.8 =
 Complete rewrite, you will have to re-save your settings!